 This is why income level alone tells you very little about someone’s financial future.
 Two households with similar earnings can end up in very different places depending on how consistently they handle financial matters like debt, savings, insurance coverage, and long-term planning.
 Small, repeatable decisions, made with a clear understanding of tradeoffs, tend to reduce financial stress far more effectively than occasional big moves in the stock market or one-time windfalls.

-If you need support with debt relief or credit-related decisions, speaking with a certified counselor can help you interpret options before committing.
-For ongoing education, Credit.org’s FIT Academy remains available as a free resource.
+If you need support with debt relief or credit decisions, speaking with a certified counselor can help you sort through options before committing.
+Learning continues, but it doesn’t have to happen alone.